IBM/hdp-search-spark-recommender/README.md

       ./solr status
       ```

-1. The last step is to install the [Solr vector scoring plugin](https://github.com/saaay71/solr-vector-scoring).
+2. The last step is to install the [Solr vector scoring plugin](https://github.com/saaay71/solr-vector-scoring).
 Please follow the installation instructions on the page to install the plugin.
+   Please ensure that the modifications to `solrconfig.xml` and `managed_schema` are done manually and not through cut-paste as some unwanted characters may get inserted.
+In order to
+   ensure that the plugin configurations are correct, please the examples mentioned in [Examples](https://github.com/saaay71/solr-vector-scoring).
+In order to try the examples
+   you may require to create a test collection.
+You can create collections by following instructions at [Solr Commands](https://lucene.apache.org/solr/guide/6_6/running-solr.html#running-solr).

-1. Finally, restart the Ambari server one last time.
+3. Finally, restart the Ambari server one last time.

     ```
     ambari-server restart